richarddrawhorn/Getting-and-Cleaning-Data-Course-Project/README.md

 2. Unzip the data files into a folder named "data" in your desired project directory.
 3. Start R and set the working directory to your project directory that contains the raw data folder.
 4. Run the attached R script "run_analysis.r".
+5. The script will create two output CSV files named "data.csv" (the main output file containing the mean and standard deviation variables only) and "stats.csv" (data grouped by activity and subject, with average of each variable calculated).

 The R script contains detailed comments, but here is a general description of how it works.